jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 ## "Collisions"

 In theory custom sentences should take precedence over built-in sentences, but this doesn't always happen.
-It's a particular problem when the custom sentence contains the words "in" or "on" - "Whats in the diary" is likely to give the error "No area named diary".
+It's a particular problem when the custom sentence contains the words "in" or "on" - "What's in the diary" is likely to give the error "No area named diary".

 You can fix this by creating a unique sentence, then adding the problem sentence as an alernative.
 For example:
 ```